Anselm Kiefer: Exhibitions

+Kiefer's 2012 exhibition Let a Thousand Flowers Bloom (including a 2000 piece of the same title), depicts figures of Mao Zedong with landscapes of flowers.
+The works reference China's Hundred Flowers Campaign.

 In September 2013, The Hall Art Foundation, in partnership with the Massachusetts Museum of Contemporary Art, opened a long-term installation of sculpture and paintings in a specifically repurposed, 10,000 square-foot building on the MASS MoCA campus.
 In 2014, the Foundation landscaped the area surrounding this building in order to present long-term installations of outdoor sculpture.
 The long-term exhibition—includes Étroits sont les Vaisseaux (Narrow are the Vessels) (2002), an 82-foot long, undulating wave-like sculpture made of cast concrete, exposed rebar, and lead; The Women of the Revolution (Les Femmes de la Revolution) (1992), composed of more than twenty lead beds with photographs and wall text; Velimir Chlebnikov (2004), a steel pavilion containing 30 paintings dealing with nautical warfare and inspired by the quixotic theories of the Russian mathematical experimentalist Velimir Chlebnikov; and a new, large-format photograph on lead created by the artist for the installation at MASS MoCA.

 In 2015, the Centre Pompidou, the Bibliothèque Nationale in Paris, and the Museum der bildenden Künste in Leipzig hosted a retrospective exhibition in honor of Kiefer's 70th birthday.

 In 2016 the Albertina in Vienna dedicated an exhibition to his woodcuts, showing 35 made between 1977 and 2015, with an accompanying catalogue.

 In 2017, the Met Breuer presented Provocations: Anselm Kiefer at The Met Breuer, an exhibit of works that spanned his career.

 He unveiled his first public art commission in the United States in May 2018, at Rockefeller Center.
 The Uraeus sculpture was inspired in part by the religious symbols of Egypt and Thus Spoke Zarathustra.
 It was put on view until 22 July.

-From October 18, 2025–January 25, 2026, the Saint Louis Art Museum exhibited Anselm Kiefer: Becoming the Sea, a retrospective of Kiefer’s 60 year career.
+From October 18, 2025 to January 25, 2026, the Saint Louis Art Museum exhibited Anselm Kiefer: Becoming the Sea, a retrospective of Kiefer’s 60-year career.
+The five largest pieces from the exhibition will remain on-display until Spring 2027.
 A catalog accompanied the exhibit.

+In 2026, Kiefer created a site-specific installation entitled The Women Alchemists in Milan's Sala delle Cariatidi as part of the cultural showcase of the 2026 Winter Olympics.
+It features 42 canvases celebrating historic—and largely forgotten—women scientists, alchemists and apothecaries, including Sophie Brahe, Isabella Cortese, Camilla Erculiani, Anna Maria Zieglerin, Lady Margaret Clifford, and Leona Constantia.
+The exhibit reflects his longstanding interest in history-making women, and Kiefer hopes he can make "a correction to history".